Tokens and Governance

 NOTE

 FORAGE is a governance token with zero yield.
 Holding or locking FORAGE does not give you any share of protocol revenue.
-To access yield, you need atRISKUSDC.
+To access yield, you need atRISKUSD.

 Token Allocation